shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Create a countdown single shot timer and use it for the splash transition.
+- Abstract out a base class for the scenes involved in the attract phase, allow them to rotate with timing or select or start the game from any displayed phase quickly.
 - Make placeholder sprites for the player and an enemy.
-- Abstract out a base class for the scenes involved in the attract phase, allow them to rotate with timing or select or start the game from any displayed phase quickly.

 ### DONE
-- Sprite atlas performance experiments (branch off from the old one that has many robots) on branch __exp/shoot__.
 - Shotting experiments on branch __exp/shoot__.
 - Rules and state machine experiments on branch __exp/rules__.
 - Rules and state machine experiments on branch __exp/mechanics__.
 - Spawn experiments on branch __exp/spawner__.
+- Sprite atlas performance experiments (branch off from the old one that has many robots) on branch __exp/spawner__.
 - Button experiments on branch __exp/buttons__.
 - Shader and explosion experiments on __exp/shaders__.
 - Touch joystick experiments on __exp/joystick__.